pyccel/psydac/docs/installation.md

 ## Installing the library

-Psydac depends on several Python packages, which should be installed in the newly created virtual environment.
+PSYDAC depends on several Python packages, which should be installed in the newly created virtual environment.
 Almost all of these dependencies will be automatically installed by `pip` at the time of installing the `psydac` package later on.

 The single exception is the `h5py` package, which needs to be installed in parallel mode.